panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 * `resource`: a URL string, or a [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object
 * `options`: a configuration object with properties like `method` (`'GET'`, `'POST'`), `headers`, `body`, `credentials`, [and more](https://javascript.info/fetch-api).

 Executing `fetch()` starts a request and returns a promise.
-When the request completes, the promise is resolved with the [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response).
+When the request completes, the promise is resolved with the [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.
 If the request fails due to some network problems, the promise is rejected.

 `async/await` syntax fits great with `fetch()` because it simplifies the work with promises.